GMH-Code/SuperChocChip/README.md

 - Ideally, we should have 100% testing coverage across the board.
 - The test ROMs could be automatically validated as part of the tests, which would be nice.
 This will require halting the CPU after a specified number of cycles and then verifying a SHA checksum of the Framebuffer VRAM banks against an expected value.
 - Snapshots (save states) and saving/restoring of RPL registers to/from disk.
 I'm not so bothered about this at the moment, but some games, such as RPGs, are becoming longer to play, so saving your progress would be good to have.
-- Per-game saved configuration of palette and quirks, at least.
+- Per-game saved configuration of palette(s) and quirks, at least.
 - Audio output, despite the fact I'll probably end up muting it anyway.

 Extending